Fraunhofer-SCAI/DISCO-AE/README.md

 - trimesh

 Source-Code:
 - [pyFM](https://github.com/RobinMagnet/pyFM/tree/master/pyFM): This package provides the functions to calculate the Functional Maps and to set up the Functional Maps Network.
-Since we made small changes to the mesh class in an earlier version of pyFM, the code can be found in directory (pyFM).
+Since we made small changes to the mesh class in an earlier version of pyFM, the code can be found in directory [pyFM](https://github.com/Fraunhofer-SCAI/DISCO-AE/tree/main/pyFM).
-- [DiffusionNet](https://github.com/nmwsharp/diffusion-net): The implementation of can be found in directory (diffusion_net).
+- [DiffusionNet](https://github.com/nmwsharp/diffusion-net): The implementation can be found in directory [diffusion_net](https://github.com/Fraunhofer-SCAI/DISCO-AE/tree/main/diffusion_net).

 ## Load Data